Nettle-Leaved Sage Salvia urticifolia

 -

-Nettleleaf sage is an herbaceous perennial in the mint (Lamiaceae) family native to the southeastern United States.
-In its native environment, it is found along dry woodland edges, open woods, and on outcroppings.
-It is difficult to find commercially.
-Urticifolia is Latin for “nettle-leaved.”
-Although not common in North Carolina, it can be cultivated in the Piedmont and a few Mountain areas.
+Nettleleaf sage is an herbaceous perennial in the mint family (Lamiaceae) native to the southeastern United States, including parts of North Carolina.
+In its native environment, it is found along dry woodland edges, open woods and on outcroppings.
+The species epithet is a compound of the genus name for nettle (Urtica) and the Latin word for leaf (-folia).

-Nettleleaf sage prefers basic, dry soil with a high pH (not acidic), and partial shade.
-It grows 1-1.5 feet tall and 1-2 feet wide.
-Once established, nettleleaf sage is drought tolerant.
+Nettleleaf sage prefers dry soil with a high pH (neutral to alkaline but not acidic) and partial shade.
+Once established, nettleleaf sage is drought-tolerant.

 Use this plant in borders or groups in woodland gardens, children's gardens or native and pollinator gardens.
 It can also be grown in containers with good drainage.